-We broke it down as a guide around neighbourhoods moving from Lower Manhattan towards Upper Manhattan, noting down places we had a chance to explore and landmarks you shouldn’t miss.
+We broke it down as a guide around neighbourhoods moving from Lower Manhattan towards Upper Manhattan, noting down streets and places we had a chance to explore and landmarks you shouldn’t miss.

 The Southernmost point of the Manhattan island is where you’ll find the Battery park and ferry terminal with daily departures for Ellis Island.
 If you want to avoid the tourist hordes and see Lady Liberty a bit closer for no cost at all, you can jump on the Staten Island Ferry from the Whitehall terminal.
 The ferry runs 24/7 and the trip one way takes about 25 min.
 When you board the ferry in Manhattan, go on to your right hand side where you’ll get the best views.

 Making your way up to Broadway, you’ll find the other most photographed monument in New York - The Charging Bull, a fairly recent addition - The Fearless Girl statue and the New York Stock Exchange building.

 Further up you’ll see the Trinity Church and the little cemetery on its grounds which is the final resting place for a lot of prominent Americans, including Alexander Hamilton.